lesego94/MIT_808_Streamlit/README.md

 ### SLEAP Framework

 SLEAP is a deep learning framework designed for estimating animal poses.
-It is a multi-animal pose tracker that uses a top-down, bottom-up and single-animal approaches to estimate poses, meaning it first detects body parts and then assembles them into complete poses.
+It is a multi-animal pose tracker that uses a top-down, bottom-up and single-animal approach to estimate poses, meaning it first detects body parts and then assembles them into complete poses.

 SLEAP uses a combination of deep neural networks for the task: a centroid detector network to identify instances of animals and a part detector network to identify the body parts.
 The identified body parts and animal instances are then combined to generate the final pose estimation.